devonorourke/digitalHeap/hssci/lesson1.md

 ## Terminal basics
 A stream of questions that might pop up in your head...

 > Why did I just open up Terminal?

 Because we need to give our computer commands.

-> How do you give your computer commands?
+> Fine.
+How do I give my computer commands?

 By typing things where that blinking cursor sits (called the `command prompt`).

-> Am I using Python right now?
+> But am I using Python right now?

 No. No you are not.